MyNameIs-13/indiahunter_discord_bot/README.md

   ```text
   DISCORD_TOKEN=ABCDEF123456
   ```
-- create a folder for `statistics` and add their path to the `.env` file as `STATISTICS_PATH`
+- create a folder for `data` and add their path to the `.env` file as `DATA_PATH`
   - the used folder require access right for anybody when the `nobody` user is used to run the container
     ```shell
-    mkdir /your/path/statistics
+    mkdir /your/path/data
-    sudo chown -R 65534:65534 /your/path/statistics
+    sudo chown -R 65534:65534 /your/path/data
-    chmod -R u+rw /your/path/statistics
+    chmod -R u+rw /your/path/data
     ```
 - crate a `.env` file (example values)
   ```text